devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/09-editor.md

 When we pickup any editor, These may the requirements that can come.

     1. Search and Replace
-    2. Add a new line
+    2. Add a new line / Modify a line
     3. Delete a line

 Now lets go with sed editior and do the above operations